Porsche 911 996 (1997-2005)

 The 2003 Spa 24 hour race was won with the Freisinger Motorsport 2003 996 GT3 RS driven by Stéphane Ortelli/Marc Lieb/Romain Dumas.

 On the occasion of 40 years of 911, a special version was presented in September 2003 at the IAA Frankfurt Motor Show.
 The car was based on the most classic 911, a version with coupé body, rear wheel drive, manual gearbox and limited slip differential.
 The engine had the 254 kW WLS powerkit.
-1963 numbered cars were made.
-They were painted GT silver (a Carrera GT color), had shot-blast/polished wheels and front spoiler from the Carrera 4S.
+The cars were painted GT silver (a Carrera GT color), had shot-blast/polished wheels and front spoiler from the Carrera 4S.
 The rear lid read "911", not "Carrera".
 The interior was dark gray and parts of the interior were covered with special perforated leather.
+The plan was to make 1963 numbered cars, but less than 1600 were ordered.

 Another version was announced in July, presented in September in Frankfurt and launched in October 2003 - the 911 GT3 RS street version.
 It was not based on the 996 GT3 RS racing car as the name suggests, but on the GT3 ClubSport.
 The engine power was unchanged at 280 kW, but an air collector on the engine lid uses pressure build-up to supply extra intake air to the engine at high speeds.
 The GT3 RS with its standard roll cage is 50 kg/110 lb lighter than the mk2 GT3 with rollcage.
 The weight was saved with ceramic brakes (-18 kg/40 lb), carbon-fibre front lid and rear spoiler, polycarbonate rear window, with the use of 996.1 dashboard (-5 kg/11 lb, thanks to no glove compartment), single mass flywheel (instead of the smoother but heavier double-mass version).
 The weight of the 996 GT3 RS is 1360 kg/2998 lb with full tank of fuel.
-Unfortunately the GT3 RS was not sold in USA and Canada.
+Because roll cages were not allowed in the USA, the GT3 RS was not imported by PCNA and therefore no sold in the USA and Canada.

 At the 2003 Frankfurt Motor Show the 40th jubilee of the 911 was celebrated.
 In addition to the 911 "40 years" edition, GT3 RS, Carrera 4S Cabriolet, the Turbo Cabriolet were introduced.